Gonzih/presentation-tool/PLAN.md

 > there are no concepts, only parenthesis

-> some of them recently admitted that they still cannot write javascript
-> but they are fluent in clojurescript
+> some of them recently admitted that they still cannot write javascript, but they are fluent in clojurescript

 <!--slide-->